Report on Risks and Opportunities

 |< € 5 million||Immaterial negative impact on the net assets, financial position and results of operations|

-The combination of the two factors results in the risk matrix below, which shows the individual risks and their significance to the Group.
+The combination of the two factors results in the risk matrix below, which shows the individual risks and their significance to the Group.29 KB EXCEL

 Opportunities are assessed in their respective specific business environment.
-Marketing measures for operational planning are usually quantified in relation to sales, EBITDA pre exceptionals and business free cash flow.
+General measures of the business functions are quantified during operational planning in relation to sales, EBITDA pre exceptionals and business free cash flow.
 Net present value, internal rate of return, the return on capital employed (ROCE), and the amortization period of the investment are primarily used to assess and prioritize investment opportunities.
 Similarly, scenarios are frequently set up to simulate the influence of possible fluctuations and changes in the respective factors on results.
 There is no overarching, systematic classification of the probability of occurrence and impact of opportunities.

 The objective of the internal control system for the accounting process is to implement controls that provide assurance that the financial statements are prepared in compliance with the relevant accounting laws and standards.
-It covers measures designed to ensure the complete, correct and timely conveyance and presentation of information that is relevant for the preparation of the consolidated financial statements and the management report.
+This system covers measures designed to ensure the complete, correct and timely conveyance and presentation of information that is relevant for the preparation of the consolidated financial statements and the combined management report.

 As a global company, we face political and regulatory changes in a large number of countries and markets.

 In the Healthcare business sector, the known trend towards increasingly restrictive requirements in terms of drug pricing, reimbursement and approval is continuing.
 These requirements can negatively influence the profitability of our products, also through market referencing between countries, and jeopardize the success of market launches and new approvals.
+Foreseeable effects are taken into account as far as possible in the business sector’s plans.
 Close communication with health and regulatory authorities serves as a preventive measure to avert risks.
-The effects of corresponding risks are taken into account as best possible in the business sector’s plans.
+Remaining risks beyond the current plans resulting from restrictive regulatory requirements are classified as a medium risk owing to the possible critical negative impact.

 Merck competes with numerous companies in the pharmaceutical, chemical and life science sectors.
 Rising competitive pressure can have a significant impact on the quantities sold and prices attainable for our products.

-We are pursuing a strategy of leveraging our expertise as the global market leader in liquid crystals in order to develop new fields of application for innovative liquid crystal technologies, e.g. liquid crystal windows (LCWs), mobile antennas or liquid crystal displays (LCDs).
+We are pursuing a strategy of leveraging our expertise as the global market leader in liquid crystals in order to develop new fields of application for innovative liquid crystal technologies, e.g. liquid crystal windows (LCWs) or mobile antennas.
 With the acquisition of our long-standing cooperation partner Peer+ B.V., we are further advancing the development of the future-oriented market for LCWs.
 Thanks to licrivision™ technology, LCWs create new architectural possibilities.
-Through progressive brightness control, they can for example increase a building’s energy efficiency.
+Through continuously variable brightness control, they can for example increase a building’s energy efficiency.

-In October 2015, we announced that we had relaunched our branding and in this context presented our new visual appearance and new logo to the public.
+In October 2015, we relaunched our branding and since then have been using this new visual appearance externally.
 Our new branding reflects our transformation into a science and technology company while at the same time ensuring that we operate uniformly as Merck worldwide, with the exception of the United States and Canada.

 With the acquisition of Sigma-Aldrich we have gained access to the leading life science e-commerce platform.
 Our customers are already benefiting from an offering of more than 300,000 products including highly respected brands distributed via this e-commerce platform.
-Our goal is to expand this platform and to continuously increase the number of products available on it.
-Making ordering processes faster and more convenient for our customers could lead to higher sales volumes and enable us to reach new customers.
-If this opportunity materializes, our net sales could increase faster than expected.
+We are further expanding this platform in order to continuously increase the number of products available on it.
+Making ordering processes faster and more convenient for our customers and offering support through individualized product recommendations could lead to higher sales volumes and enable us to win new customers.
+This could cause our net sales to develop better than expected.

 For us, innovation is a major element of the Group strategy.
 Research and development projects can experience delays, expected budgets can be exceeded, or targets can remain unmet.
 Research and development activities are of special importance to the Healthcare business sector.
 In the course of portfolio management, we regularly evaluate and, if necessary, refocus research areas and all R&D pipeline projects.

 Special mention should be made of the strategic alliance formed in 2014 between our company and Pfizer Inc. as a research and development opportunity in the Healthcare business sector.
-By making the required investments jointly and combining their strengths and expertise, Pfizer and we will maximize the potential value of the research compound MSB 0010718C, an anti-PD-L1 antibody that we developed.
-Owing to the relatively long cycles in active ingredient development, we expect that positive effects of this alliance will be reflected in the sales and profitability of the Healthcare business sector in the medium to long term.
+By investing jointly and combining our strengths and expertise, in cooperation with Pfizer we aim to maximize the potential value of the investigational compound avelumab (MSB0010718C), an anti-PD-L1 antibody developed by our company.
+Multiple studies in various phases of clinical development are currently underway within the scope of the alliance.
+The first regulatory submission for avelumab to treat metastatic Merkel cell carcinoma was validated by the European Medicines Agency in October 2016 and accepted by the U.S. Food and Drug Administration (FDA) for priority review in November 2016.
+In addition, we are driving research projects forward in therapeutic areas of importance to us, for instance immunology.
+Another one of our investigational compounds, cladribine for the treatment of multiple sclerosis, was submitted for regulatory review to the European Medicines Agency in July 2016.
+Owing to the relatively long cycles in active ingredient development, we expect positive effects on sales of our Healthcare business sector in the medium to long term.
+Depending on the registration status, initial sales of avelumab and cladribine could already materialize in 2017.
 By contrast, expenses currently being incurred particularly in the research and development units of our Healthcare business sector are already reflected in the latest plans.
 The same applies to the pro rata recognition of deferred income from Pfizer’s upfront payment.

 Sometimes development projects are discontinued after high levels of investment at a late phase of clinical development.
 Decisions – such as those relating to the transition to the next clinical phase – are taken with a view to minimizing risk.
 Furthermore, there is the risk that the regulatory authorities either do not grant or delay approval, which can have an impact on earnings.
 Additionally, there is the danger that undesirable side effects of a pharmaceutical product could remain undetected until after approval or registration, which could result in a restriction of approval or withdrawal from the market.
 We are currently not aware of any risks beyond general development risks that could significantly affect the net assets, financial position and results of operations.